 The backseat is the safest place for all children to ride.
 Never use a rear-facing car seat in a front passenger seat with an airbag.Children under 13 should never sit in a passenger seat equipped with an air bag.
 If it cannot be avoided and your child has to ride in the front seat, turn off the airbag if possible.Always use your own seat belt in order to keep yourself safe and provide a good model for children.Teach your children how to carefully cross a street.Your child should always wear a bike helmet when bicycling, riding a scooter or skateboard, or rollerskating/blading.

 Babies and toddlers often drown when unsupervised in the bath.
-Toddlers are at risk for drowning in very small quantities of water, including the amount in a cleaning bucket, a toilet, or a child’s wading pool.
+Toddlers are also at risk for drowning in small quantities of water, including the amount in a cleaning bucket, a toilet, or a child’s wading pool.
 Preschoolers are at great risk when unsupervised around swimming pools or ponds.
-Older children are at risk when they do not know how to swim, are not familiar with water safety rules, or dive into shallow water.
+Older children are at risk when they do not know how to swim, are not familiar with water currents or water safety rules, or dive into shallow water.

 What can you do to keep your kids safe?